If you have solar panels installed on your home or business, it’s important to take steps to protect them from hail damage.

 7. Regularly Inspect Your Solar Panels

 As mentioned before, solar panels are very durable.
-However, if not maintained regularly, they will be weakened by all the wind and hail damage and will eventually break.
+However, if not maintained regularly, they will be weakened by all the wind and hailstorms and will eventually break.

-This is why you should regularly inspect your solar panels since it’s one of the best ways how to protect solar panels from hail, especially if there are any signs that something might have damaged them.
+This is why you should regularly inspect your solar panels since it’s one of the best ways to protect them from hail, especially if there are any signs that something might have damaged them.

 So how exactly do you inspect them?